-Online CRM vs an Offline Solution9 Dec 2019
+Online CRM vs an Offline Solution26 Jul 2021

 The origins of CRM essentially stem back to the very first time a service provider tried to connect with their clients.
 This will have been via hand-written receipts, contracts, details stored in notepads, ledgers and that kind of thing.
 The very first CRM systems will have been big old filing cabinets creaking under the weight of folders and binders – the customer database.

-As time went on, businesses recognised the value of this customer database, and implemented smarter methods of managing their client details.
-Enter the rolodex and remember the 1980’s, where any aspiring entrepreneur wouldn’t be seen dead without their filofax?
+As time went on, businesses recognised the value of this customer database.
+So they implemented smarter methods of managing their client details.
+Enter the rolodex.
+And remember the 1980’s, where any aspiring entrepreneur wouldn’t be seen dead without their filofax?

 Watch and learn

 If you're looking for further information on how specific features and functionality play out in OpenCRM, why not click to check out our webinars?watch now

 Another common misconception with online CRM systems, when compared with on-premises systems, is that they are easy to access from unsecure locations.

 When a system is only available via your office intranet, of course you have total control over the connections used to access it.
 There’s only one and it’s yours, so of course it’s secure.

 And this was certainly an issue in the early days of the cloud.
 Access from anywhere was the main selling point after all.